Weight Loss While Breastfeeding

 This is to ensure that your breast milk supply remains constant.
 Breast milk or infant formula provides all of the necessary nutrients for babies from birth to six months.
 Solids should be introduced to babies at 6 months of age, as an addition to breast milk and/or formula.
 This is an appropriate time to commence intentional weight loss, as there will be a natural decrease in breast milk or formula feeds and an increased intake of solid foods by your baby.

 Be Fit Food meals are nutritionally balanced in that they do not exclude food groups, provide variety, are high in protein, and include 4-12 different vegetables per meal.
-If you are doing Be Fit Food for weight loss, then we would suggest choosing the Be Lean 1200 program, which consists of 5 small meals per day and 1 protein snack.
-A loss of up to about half a kilo per week is safe for breastfeeding mothers and will not effect the growth of your baby.
+If you are doing Be Fit Food for weight loss, then we would suggest choosing one of our Be Lean programs, which consists of 4 to 5 small meals per day and protein snacks.
+A loss of up to about half a kilo per week is safe for breastfeeding mothers and should not effect your milk supply.

 Additionally, we suggest bulking out your meals with extra vegetables from the ‘Allowed Extras’ information sheet.
 You can also include an extra snack from this list throughout the day, especially snacks that are protein-rich.
 Be Fit Food meals contain a minimum of 20g protein per serve (15g protein for vegetarian and vegan options).
 Therefore, you will be consuming at least 80g-100g protein per day on Be Lean 1200 from the meals and snack provided (plus a little more from the ‘Allowed Extras’ foods too).